 What if my parents can't help?

 For students applying for government aid from Quebec or another province, the government may reconsider the expected parental contribution if there are exceptional circumstances.
 Such exceptional circumstances could include family breakdown or a reduction in parental income due to loss of employment or illness.
-If you think you have grounds to have your expected parental contribution re-considered by your government financial aid program, contact us and ask to meet with a Financial Aid Counsellor.
+If you think you have grounds to have your expected parental contribution reconsidered by your government financial aid program, contact us and ask to meet with a Financial Aid Counsellor.

 Working during your summer breaks can make a significant difference in your financial situation.
 Visit the Work Study Program and the McGill University Career Planning Service website for job search advice and resources.
 If you are from out of town, consider moving home for the summer while subletting your Montreal apartment.
-You'll thank yourself later when you have less debt to repay after graduation!
+You will thank yourself later when you have less debt to repay after graduation!

 Scholarships and Financial Aid programs